STOP Violence Against Women Act

 On September 13, 1994, President Clinton signed into law the Violent Crime Control and Law Enforcement Act, containing the Violence Against Women Act (Public Law 103-322).
 This Law reflects a firm commitment to change the criminal justice system's response to violent that occurs when any woman is threatened or assaulted by someone with whom she has or has had an intimate relationship, which whom she was previously acquainted, or who is a stranger.
 Included in the act are programs authorizing federal financial assistance to states to develop and strengthen affective law enforcement and prosecution strategies and victim services in cases involving violent crimes against women including domestic violence and sexual assault (Federal Register, April 18, 1995).

-2014 STOP RFP
+Important 2014 STOP RFP Information:

-1. 20% Sexual Assault set –aside: 20% of funds will go to programs that significantly target Sexual Assault.
-These funds are released through a separate RFP, however; applications not funded could be funded with the remaining competetive STOP funds.
+competitive STOP funds.
 Sexual Assault funds will go to programs or projects in two or more federal allocation categories (victim services, courts, law enforcement, and prosecution) that meaningfully address sexual assault, including stranger rape, acquaintance rape, alcohol or drug-facilitated rape, and rape within the context of an intimate partner relationship.
 Examples of programs are SANE's, SART's, or trainings.

-4. With the exception of courts, allocation categories (Law enforcement, Prosecution and Victim Services) are based on the purpose for which the funds will be used, not the type of agency applying for the funds.
+- With the exception of courts, allocation categories (Law enforcement, Prosecution and Victim Services) are based on the purpose for which the funds will be used, not the type of agency applying for the funds.